 Matthew Stafford | QB | Rams

-I am starting Justin Fields, Aaron Rodgers, Geno Smith, and Kirk Cousins should all be in lineups over Stafford.
-I would even play Gardner Minshew over Stafford in Week 3.
-I am also comfortable releasing Stafford in non-super flex formats; we don't have four weeks to hold a bench spot for a mid-range QB2.
+I am starting Justin Fields, Aaron Rodgers, Geno Smith, and Kirk Cousins over Stafford.
+I would even play Gardner Minshew over Stafford.
+I am also comfortable releasing Stafford in non-super flex formats; we don't have three to four weeks to hold a bench spot for a mid-range QB2.

 Stafford DOWNGRADES to bottom-of-the-barrel material and shouldn't be in lineups.